 Smoking (tobacco misuse)

-Quitting is one of the best things you can do to reduce your risk of another stroke.
+Quitting is one of the best things you can do to prevent heart disease and stroke.
 You might be afraid that quitting will be too hard, but there is lots of help available to you when you are ready.
-Learn more about smoking and tobacco.
+Learn more about quitting smoking.

 Too much alcohol